M.S. Pre-Professional Degree Program

 ii.
 How many students have you known at this level?

 iii.
-What is the candidate's intellectual potential; ability to plan and conduct research if applicable; creativity and originality; knowledge in chosen field; ability to work independently and with a team; maturity; motivation for graduate study; writing ability; oral expression; integrity; and overall potential for graduate studies in biomedical sciences.
+What is the candidate's intellectual potential; creativity and originality; knowledge in chosen field; ability to work independently and with a team; maturity; motivation for graduate study; writing ability; oral expression; integrity; and overall potential for graduate studies in biomedical sciences.

-Combined letters from a recommendation committee or distribution service is also acceptable IF they are directed toward graduate school.
-The can be sent directly to the program director (firstname.lastname@example.org).
+Combined letters from a recommendation committee or distribution service is also acceptable IF they are directed toward graduate school admission.
+The can be sent directly to the program director (email@example.com).

 4. OFFICIAL MCAT, GRE OR DAT SCORES

 MCAT Scores - taken within the past 3 years.
-Minimum total score is 25 or 498.
-AMCAS Code: 129 (Indiana University School of Medicine).
-Applicants may request a copy to be sent to the program director (email@example.com) oryou may download a copy from the AMCAS site and send it as an email attachment to the program director who will validate the scores with AMCAS.
+Recommended total score 497 (new format).
+Applicants should request a copy to be sent to the program director.
+Institution AMCAS code: 129.
+The best and quickest approach is to download a copy from the AMCAS site and send it as an email attachment to the program director who will validate the scores with AMCAS.
+Program director email: firstname.lastname@example.org

 GRE Scores - taken within the past 5 years.
-Minimum scores are >50% in each test area.
-Institution Code: 1325 (Indiana U - Purdue U Indianapolis)Department Code: 0609 (Medical Sciences
+Recommended scores are >50% in each test area.
+Institution Code: 1325 (Indiana U - Purdue U Indianapolis)Department Code: 0609 (Medical Sciences).
+The best and quickest approach is to send your scores as an email attachment to the program director who will validate the scores with ETS.
+Program director email: email@example.com

 DAT Scores – taken within the past 3 years.
 Minimum total score is 17.

 5. OFFICAL TRANSCRIPT:

-Official transcripts from ALL previous colleges and universities (transcripts should indicate that your bachelor’s degree has been awarded and the date of award unless you are currently enrolled in the degree granting program.
+Official transcripts from ALL previous colleges and universities, even if credits from one institution were transferred to another.
+Transcripts should indicate that your bachelor’s degree has been awarded and the date of award unless you are currently enrolled in the degree granting program.
 In this case, a current transcript will be acceptable.
 Electronic or hard copy transcripts are acceptable.
 The address is:

 Patricia J. Gallagher.
 PhD